 At VMware we take security very seriously.
 We are working very hard to deliver products that are more secure out of the box.
 The direction we have taken is to ship hardened systems where you have to make a conscious decision to loosen controls.
 An outcome of this effort is some great changes to virtual appliances!

-Senior Technical Marketing Architect, VMware
+by Tom Stephens, Senior Technical Marketing Architect, VMware

 The easiest way of getting vCloud Director 5.1 up and running quickly for a evaluation is to leverage the virtual appliance.
 Unlike past versions of the appliance, the version for 5.1 is based off of SLES 11 SP2.